 No wire mesh flooring

-Housing your guinea pig on a wire floor will hurt his sensitive feet and can cause a condition called bumblefoot, so if your cage has a wire floor, which many do, be sure to cover it with cage mats.
+Housing your guinea pig on a wire floor will hurt her sensitive feet and can cause a condition called bumblefoot, so if your cage has a wire floor, which many do, be sure to cover it with a cage mat.

 Latching door or lid

 This will keep your guinea pig in and other animals out.